xfarrow/beyond-the-headlines/README.md

 We observed the worst market drawdown of -49.15% occurring between 24 March 2000 and 09 October 2002.
 It took 1694 days for the market to fully recover.

-Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 24 March 1999 to 09 October 2002 Over this period, the investment had a P/L of -36.78% and fully recovered in 1014 This strategy led to:
+Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 24 March 1999 to 09 October 2002 Over this period, the investment had a P/L of -36.78% and fully recovered in 1014 days Average investors had:
 1) A P/L improvement of 25.17%
 2) A reduction in recovery time of 40.14%